La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 1.4- Rear-Wheel Drive (RWD) vs Front-Wheel Drive (FWD)

-The choice between FWD and RWD depends on the weight of the van.
-For converted vans, where the weight is often at the back, RWD offers more traction.
-We greatly prefer RWD, especially for climbing slopes with the weight concentrated on the rear axle.
+The choice between FWD (front-wheel drive) and RWD (rear-wheel drive) depends on the van's weight.
+For converted vans, where the weight is often at the rear, RWD offers more traction.
+We strongly prefer RWD, especially for climbing slopes with weight concentrated on the rear axle.

-That said, don't overdo it by adding too much weight to the back, or you risk encountering a "steer drifting" phenomenon (meaning the front wheels won't have enough traction to turn left or right)...
+That said, don't overdo it by adding too much weight at the rear, or you risk experiencing "steer drifting" (meaning the front wheels won't have enough traction to turn left or right)...

 1.5- Winter Tires